 For example, eye shingles can cause:

-In the most severe cases of eye shingles, a patient may need a corneal transplant or even removal of an eye.
+In the most severe cases of eye shingles, a patient may need a corneal transplant.

-However, a person who has shingles anywhere on the body can transmit chickenpox to someone who hasn't had chickenpox or been vaccinated.
+However, a person who has shingles-related rash anywhere on their body can transmit chickenpox virus to someone who hasn't already had chickenpox or been vaccinated for the condition.

 Fortunately, there are two shingles vaccines:

-- Shingrix – A fairly new vaccine approved by the U.S. Food and Drug Administration in late 2017, Shingrix is recommended for adults ages 50 and up.
-You get Shingrix in two doses two to six months apart, and it’s more than 90 percent effective in protecting you from shingles and post-herpetic neuralgia.
+Shingrix – Approved by the U.S. Food and Drug Administration (FDA) in 2017, Shingrix is recommended for adults ages 50 and up.
+The vaccine is administered in two doses, two to six months apart.
+Shingrix is more than 90% effective in protecting you from eye shingles.
 Protection stays strong for at least four years after you get vaccinated.

-- Zostavax – An older vaccine for shingles, Zostavax is a live vaccine that is less effective but may be used in healthy adults ages 60 and up if there’s a reason they can’t get Shingrix.
+Zostavax – Zostavax is an older vaccine that is less effective than Shingrix.
+But it may be preferred for healthy adults ages 60 and up if there’s a reason they can’t have the Shingrix vaccine.
 For example, someone who is allergic to a component of Shingrix may opt for Zostavax.

-The availability of a newer, more effective vaccine should prevent more people from getting shingles.
-“We recommend the vaccine for all of our patients,” Rapuano says.
+The availability of a newer, more effective vaccine should prevent more shingles outbreaks.
+“We recommend the vaccine for all of our patients,” Dr. Rapuano says.